 The Growing Danger of Lithium Battery Fires

 According to the U.S. Consumer Product Safety Commission (CPSC), thousands of fires and explosions linked to lithium-ion batteries occur annually.
 Reports indicate that over 25,000 incidents have occurred in recent years, causing hundreds of injuries and numerous fatalities.
 This alarming trend has raised awareness of the inherent dangers of these powerful energy sources.
+Make sure to speak with an experienced Chicago product liability attorney for legal guidance.

 Products Commonly Affected by Lithium-Ion Battery Fires